Children develop on average six viral respiratory tract infections each year.

 Children sometimes have infections involving both the upper and lower respiratory tracts.

+Many different viruses infect the respiratory tract.
 In children, rhinoviruses, influenza viruses (during annual winter epidemics), parainfluenza viruses, respiratory syncytial virus (RSV), enteroviruses, coronaviruses, and certain strains of adenovirus are the main causes of viral respiratory infections.

 Most often, viral respiratory tract infections spread when children's hands come into contact with nasal secretions from an infected person.
 These secretions contain viruses.
 When the children touch their nose or eyes, the viruses gain entry and produce a new infection.
 Less often, infections spread when children breathe air containing droplets that were coughed or sneezed out by an infected person.